SRT Lab

 The patient’s actions are transcribed in real time on the screen.

-The patient can perform the various activities unimanually or bimanually, alone, with other patients, or with loved ones.
-Many cognitive-motor activities are already available to keep the patient motivated and involved in their rehabilitation.
+The patient can perform various activities uni- or bimanually, alone, with other patients, or with relatives.
+Many cognitie and motor activities are already available to keep the patients motivated and involved in their rehabilitation.

 It forces us to make simple movements.